amir-manaa/Angular_technical_counter_ngrx/README.md

 counter application with 3 pages, /up to increment counter, /down to decrement counter and /reset to initialize the counter and X values to 0.

+In this project i use the NgRx library for reactive state management.

 To persist data, i use a fake REST API json-server npm module : [Json server](https://www.npmjs.com/package/json-server),

 And concurrently to run multiple commands : [concurrently](https://www.npmjs.com/package/concurrently)